When you’re on the search for business financing, it can be hard to know where to begin.

 This lender specializes in two forms of short-term funding—short-term lines of credit and short-term loans.

 Their short-term loans can range in size anywhere from $5,000 to $250,000.
-These loans can come with terms as short as 3 months or as long as 24 months, and their factor rates can range from 1.07 to 1.39.
+These loans can come with terms as short as 3 months or as long as 24 months.

-All of OnDeck Capital’s funding options will come with a 2.5% origination fee.
+All of OnDeck Capital’s funding options will come with an origination fee.

 One of the very best SBA business financing companies out there—SmartBiz is next on our list.